cu-applied-math/appm-4600-numerics/policies.md

 ## Homeworks

-There will be weekly homeworks.
+There will be monthly homeworks.
 You are allowed to drop 1 homework (this will be done automatically).

 ## Grading
 - 15% for lab/recitation days.
   - Each day is pass/fail (you turn it in on time or you don't), but you are allowed one free "droppped" lab
-- 30% Homework.
+- 80% Homework.
   - Late homework is not accepted, but you are allowed one free "dropped" homework.
 Your lowest-scoring homework will be automatically dropped.
-- 30% Midterms (2 midterms, each 15%)
+- 0% Midterms (2 midterms, each 15%)
-- 25% Final exam
+- 5% Final field trip report

 The overall grade may be **curved** as appropriate, but note that there is no set "quota" of A's, B's, etc., so you are not directly competing with your classmates.